How Event-Driven Batch Processing Can Cut Cloud Costs by 50%+

 1. Scale-to-Zero Compute

-Example: A report that runs 2 hours/day
+Example.
+A report that runs 2 hours per day.

-2. Spot/Preemptible Instances
+2. Spot and Preemptible Instances

-Batch workloads tolerate interruption, making them perfect for spot instances:
+Batch workloads tolerate interruption, making them perfect for spot instances.

 Combined with event-driven triggers, you pay discounted rates only when processing.